minetest/dev.luanti.org/content/for-creators/_index.md

 # For Creators

-This section documents information for anyone wanting to make mods, games, models, texture packs, or animations with or for Luanti.
+This section documents information for anyone wanting to make mods, games, models, texture packs, animations, or translations with or for Luanti.